GlossaryProcurement encyclopedia

 These errors are individually small per order.
 Across a year and a full catalog, they accumulate into margin leakage that is hard to trace and harder to fix retroactively.

 1. PO carries anticipated freight and duties.
-When the buyer creates or approves the PO, estimated freight rates and applicable duty rates are attached.
-The accounting system sees the anticipated landed cost from the moment the PO is issued — not just the invoice price.
+When the buyer creates or approves the PO, estimated freight rates, pallet fees, prep fees, or applicable duty rates should be attached.
+The accounting system sees the anticipated order cost from the moment the PO is issued — not just the item invoice price.

-2. Receiving captures actual landed cost.
-When goods arrive, the carrier's freight bill and any duty notice are entered against the receipt.
-The actual landed cost per line is computed.
-The variance between anticipated and actual surfaces immediately as a landed cost variance, not as a month-end accounting surprise.
+2. Receiving captures actual freight and fees.
+When goods arrive, the carrier's freight bill, supplier fee, duty notice, or prep charge should be entered against the receipt or matched invoice.
+The variance between anticipated and actual surfaces immediately, not as a month-end accounting surprise.

 The invoice match with landed cost in scope